• Home

 Transport

-Unlike Caye Caulker in Belize, there is an odd car or two on the island but many locals choose to travel between places on mopeds.
-However, tourists should expect to be walking from place to place on sandy roads and very little traffic.
+Unlike Caye Caulker in Belize, there is an odd car or two on the island but many locals travel between places on mopeds.
+However, tourists should expect to walk from place to place on sandy roads and with very little traffic.

 Connectivity